lasscat/namemcpy/README.md

 # TODO 🧠 (my personal stuff todo excuse my grammar)
-get server ping with getPing() update examples and make docs
+get server ping with getPing() update examples and make docs\

+also the problem with not showing all skins because of the page showing just a couple use the dedicated url to get all skins